jrmip/RoSAE/README.md

 # A Robust Autoencoder Ensemble-Based Approach for Anomaly Detection in Text
-PyTorch implementation of Ensemble robust Local recovery Autoencoder (ErLA) considering randomly connected autoencoders for anomaly detection in text data.
+PyTorch implementation of Robust Subspace Local Recovery Autoencoder Ensemble (RoSAE) considering randomly connected autoencoders for anomaly detection in text data.
-This repository presents experimental materials that can reproduces results from the original ECML 2024 paper.
+This repository presents experimental materials that can reproduces results from the original work presented at COLING 2025 paper.

 ## Abstract
->*In this work, a robust autoencoder ensemble-based approach designed to address anomaly detection in text corpora is introduced.
-Each autoencoder within the ensemble incorporates a local robust sub- space recovery projection of the original data in its encoding embedding, leveraging the geometric properties of the k-nearest neighbors to opti- mize subspace recovery and identify anomalous patterns in textual data.
-The evaluation of such an approach needs an experimental setting dedi- cated to the context of textual anomaly detection.
-Thus, beforehand, a comprehensive real-world taxonomy is introduced to distinguish between independent anomalies and contextual anomalies.
-Such a study to iden- tify clearly the kinds of anomalies appearing in a textual context aims at addressing a critical gap in the existing literature.
-Then, extensive exper- iments on classical text corpora have been conducted and their results are presented that highlights the efficiency, both in robustness and in performance, of the robust autoencoder ensemble-based approach when detecting both independent and contextual anomalies.
-Diverse range of tasks, including classification, sentiment analysis, and spam detection, across eight different corpora, have been studied in these experiments.*
+>*Anomaly detection (AD) is a fast growing and popular domain among established applications like vision and time series.
+We observe a rich literature for these applications, but anomaly detection in text is only starting to blossom.
+Recently, self-supervised methods with self-attention mechanism have been the most popular choice.
+While recent works have proposed a working ground for building and benchmarking state of the art approaches, we propose two principal contributions in this paper: contextual anomaly contamination and a novel ensemble-based approach.
+Our method, Textual Anomaly Contamination (TAC), allows to contaminate inlier classes with either independent or contextual anomalies.
+In the literature, it appears that this distinction is not performed.
+For finding contextual anomalies, we propose RoSAE, a Robust Subspace Local Recovery Autoencoder Ensemble.
+All autoencoders of the ensemble present a different latent representation through local manifold learning.
+Benchmark shows that our approach outperforms recent works on both independent and contextual anomalies, while being more robust.*

 ## Requirements
 The code is compatible with `Python 3.8+` and every requirements can be found in `requirements.txt`.